sjsrey/gis321f16/README.md

 This code of conduct is an adaptation of the [SciPy 2016 Code of Conduct](http://scipy2016.scipy.org/ehome/146062/388087/).

+** License **

+All the software we will be using in this course falls under an [open source license][license].
+Additionally, we build on the shoulders of many giants in this course and will be adapting materials from the [Software Carpentry][sc] project that has generously provided instructural materials under a [Creative Commons Attribution License][CCAL].

+All materials associated with this course are placed under the [Creative Commons Attribution License][CCAL].

 [C1]: https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
 [C2]: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
 [C3]: https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell